TKothenbeutel/Unique-Spotify-Songs/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/TKothenbeutel/Unique-Spotify-Songs?quickstart=1)

-# Spotify's Unique Song Collector
+# Unique Song Collector for Spotify

 Parses through an account's extended streaming history and finds every unique song listened to in a given range.
-Spotipy is also utilized to add those results to a playlist.
+Spotipy is also utilized to add those results to a Spotify playlist.

 ## Description

 This Python program parses through data files the user retrieves from Spotify, and collects any new and unique songs listened to in a given time range.
-Once run, the user interacts with the program through the terminal and follows the instructions to get the desired results.
-This program currently only works with Spotify's extended streaming history, not with the lesser account data package.
-The user can also alter the program with 10 different settings, allowing for different timeframes, changing what constitutes as a new song, and more!
-Afterwards, the user may save these results to a .json file, such as how Spotify gives its stored data, or it can be uploaded to a playlist thanks to Spotipy and the Spotify API.
+Once run, the user interacts with the program through the terminal and follows the instructions to get desired results.
+How the program work is by creating two containers: one for the songs in the desired time range, and one that will it be comparing against.
+The program will look at the count of each song, combine the differing URIs for a song, and more.
+The user can also alter the program with 10 different settings, allowing for different timeframes or changing what constitutes as a new song, just to name a few.
+Afterwards, the user may save these results to a JSON file, such as how Spotify gives its stored data, or upload the collection to a playlist thanks to Spotipy and the Spotify API.

 ## Requirements